Ghughra ~ Karanji ~ Gujjia

 Diwali starts with Vasu Baras, from this day we start lighting our houses with diyas and lights.
 We lit diyas everyday till Dev Diwali.

 Next day is called ''Dhanteras'' or ''Dhanatrayodashi'' on this day we Gujaratis perform pooja of the 'Dhan' means wealth.
-And make sweets and savoury snacks as Naivedyam or Prasad
+And make sweets and savoury snacks as Naivedyam or Prasad.
+We buy new utensils and gold on this day.

 Third day is called 'Kali Chaudash'.
 It is custom to make wadas on this day in gujaratis.
+We wake up early and have bath with scented oil.

 The fourth day is called Laxmi Pooja or the day of the Diwali.
 On this day Goddess Laxmi and Ganesha are worshipped for auspicious beginning and for prosperity and well being.
-In Gujaratis businessman open their financial books from this day and they worship their Financial books called 'Chopada' and the pooja is called Chopada poojan
+In Gujaratis businessman open their financial books from this day and they worship their Financial books called 'Chopada' and the pooja is called Chopada poojan.

 The fifth day is New Year or Vikram Samvat for us, Gujaratis.
-The New Year of Gujaratis starts from this day. we get up early and wear new clothes and visit temple and visit our friends and relatives with Diwali Goodies and gifts and wish eachother ''Saal Mubarak''
+The New Year of Gujaratis starts from this day. we get up early and wear new clothes and visit temple and visit our friends and relatives with Diwali Goodies and gifts and wish eachother ''Saal Mubarak''.

 The Sixth day is celebrated as Bhaiduj, it brings together married sisters and brothers.
 On this day Married sisters decorates her house and make invite her brother over her place for food.